mtorres253/mtorres253.github.io/chapt-3/index.md

 ---
 layout: default
 title: Gratitude
-description: Gratitude is a feeling of thankfulness or appreciation towards something or someone.
-It is so easy to get caught up in worrying about what’s not there, what you think you are missing or what could be better, to the point of losing sight of what is.
-Gratitude is about reflecting on what you have, the things that are working and what you have accomplished.
 ---
 # Chapter 3: Gratitude
 Taking stock of what you have

-{{ page.description }}
+Gratitude is a feeling of thankfulness or appreciation towards something or someone.
+It is so easy to get caught up in worrying about what’s not there, what you think you are missing or what could be better, to the point of losing sight of what is.
+Gratitude is about reflecting on what you have, the things that are working and what you have accomplished.

 <div class="quote">“A moment of gratitude makes a difference in your attitude” <div>&mdash; Bruce Wilkinson</div></div>
 There is a substantial amount of research suggesting that there is a strong link between gratitude and well-being.
-[Grateful people have been shown to experience more joy, be happier, experience less stress and anxiety, less depression, sleep get more restful sleep and report being more satisfied with their lives and relationships.](http://www.sciencedirect.com/science/article/pii/S0022399908004224)
+[Grateful people have been shown to experience more joy, be happier, experience less stress and anxiety, less depression, sleep get more restful sleep and report being more satisfied with their lives and relationships.](http://www.sciencedirect.com/science/article/pii/S0022399908004224){:target="_blank"}

 Studies have even shown a link between gratitude and health (Hill, PL, Allemand M, Roberts BW) and improved sleep (Nancy Digdon* and Amy Koble) and learning to connect with what you are grateful for, even for just a few minutes, can make a big difference in how you experience life.